Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 Notes:

 - In your code, you often have an option to either pass stack variables around, or re-read code from `sp-io`.
   Most often, this is a micro-optimization that won't matter too much, but in general you should know that the former is more performant, as won't go the the host at all.
 - A deletion is basically a write to `null`.

 ---v

 ### Overlay

-- The overlay is also able to spawn child-overlays, know as "_storage layer_".
+- The overlay is also able to spawn child-overlays, known as "_storage layer_".
 - Useful for having a _transactional_ block of code.

 ```rust